Who Am I Really? Understanding The Psychological Self

 You’ve probably heard before that you can’t do that because you’re a Mom, Dad, married, Democrat, Christian, fill in the blank.

-Can you tolerate being alone with yourself without distracting yourself?
+Can you tolerate being alone with yourself without distraction?
 Most people can’t do this.
-Being alone by yourself forces you to be with yourself.
+Being alone forces you to be with yourself.
 The self is “you,” the whole you – all aspects.

 Not liking all parts of you and not wanting to own up to it is why people will do almost anything to avoid being alone.